Sperm Boot Camp

 Welcome to Sperm Boot Camp

-The Boot Camp focuses on non-medical, non-invasive interventions that can potentially benefit all men who are actively trying to conceive, whether their fertility testing (such as the semen analysis) have been normal or abnormal.
+Sperm Boot Camp focuses on non-medical, non-invasive interventions that can potentially benefit all men who are actively trying to conceive, whether their fertility testing (such as the semen analysis) have been normal or abnormal.
 Working through the Sperm Boot Camp is a self-guided process, though certain risk factors (such as tobacco use cessation) can be assisted with the help of your medical care provider.
 For men who do have abnormal fertility test results, addressing the man's medical risk factors through the "Medical Optimization Program" can be potentially beneficial as well.

 Just like with exercise, any improvements must be maintained with continued "practice".
 We recommend that the modifications made during Boot Camp be maintained ideally until your wife/female partner is pregnant and through her first trimester.
 You would not expect just 4 weeks of exercise work-outs to improve your overall health, and only 4 weeks of taking antioxidants or avoiding hot tubs is not going to greatly impact the overall quality of your sperm.

 The Sperm Boot Camp is not designed to be easy.
 It takes real commitment and perseverance to optimize your capacity to produce the best quality of sperm possible.
-However, the payoff of increasing your chances of having a healthy baby is well worth all of the effort.
+However, the payoff of increasing your chances of having a healthy baby is well worth all the effort.

 Getting Started With Boot Camp